 At Werner-Boyce Salt Springs State Park, enjoy fishing and paddling the inlets and bayous that meander through the salt marsh.
 The spring looks small, but is an amazing 97.5 meters deep.
 Find your own island paradise at Anclote Key Preserve State Park.
 Enjoy the blue-green Gulf waters that lap gently along the sandy beaches of the four islands that make up the park, which is accessible by private boat or ferry service.

-For a bird’s-eye view, take a hot-air balloon tour at sunrise, lifting you high above Pasco County for scenic views.
+For a bird’s-eye view, take a hot-air balloon tour at sunrise.
 You'll soar 305 meters high over lakes, rivers, springs, swamps and the Starkey Wilderness Preserve.
 J.B.
 Starkey purchased this land in 1937 for a cattle ranch; the county has preserved 7,284 hectares for the public to enjoy.

 Dade City: Rolling Hills, Rich History and Wild Things